EKCART ASIA

 EKCART Asia (an acronym for Emerging Kitty Collects after her two Instagram art accounts) was an idea that came from her experience as a journalist where in the last 10 years of her career, she witnessed the rise of Chinese and South East Asian classical, modern and contemporary art, particularly at auction.

-In the early to mid-2000s, there were around 50 art syndicates worldwide but none were able to raise the necessary capital and the art market also met a decline at this time.
-She also thought that there was not enough knowledge and understanding, hold-time and inventory to establish art syndicates as an alternative investment class.
+In the early to mid-2000s, there were around 50 art syndicates worldwide but none were able to raise the necessary capital to finance collections, a situation compounded by the art market’s decline at the time.
+Kitty also recognised that there was not enough knowledge and understanding, as well as hold-time and inventory, to establish art syndicates for alternative assets.

-She looked into its history and found two successful art syndicates – one, in living memory, was the British Rail Pension Fund started in 1974 as a hedge on inflation then liquidated from 1987-1999 with an annual compound return of 11.5 percent.
-The other, La Peau de l’Ours, a French syndicate that began in 1904 and sold in 1914, made a profit of four times the investment for its investors.
+She looked into its history and found two successful art syndicates.
+One, in living memory, was the British Rail Pension Fund, which started in 1974 as a hedge on inflation.
+It was liquidated from 1987 to 1999 with an annual compound return of 11.5 percent.
+The other, La Peau de lOurs, a French syndicate that began in 1904 and sold in 1914, made a profit of four times the cost for its investors.

-There were also two Chinese contemporary ink collections that caught Kitty’s attention — the Estella and Origo collections.
-Sotheby’s handled both sales— Estella on April 2008 and Origo on April 2016.
+There were also two Chinese contemporary ink collections that caught Kittys attention – the Estella and Origo collections.
+Sothebys handled both sales – Estella in April 2008 and Origo in April 2016.

-Kitty strongly believes that Chinese buyers after buying back their ancient culture, as well as western and Chinese contemporary art, will start appreciating contemporary calligraphy for the following reasons – a) calligraphy is a foundation of Chinese culture b) using ink requires skill and control that does not exist in western oil and acrylic paintings c) the Chinese will realise the depth of their culture and how ancient arts like calligraphy, classical painting and poetry can inspire and be expressed in contemporary art and d) for non-Chinese, calligraphy ink art is always a beauty to behold and appreciate (visually and financially).
+Kitty strongly believes that Chinese collectors, after being exposed to their ancient culture as well as more modern western and Chinese art, will start appreciating contemporary calligraphy, mainly because the art is a foundation of Chinese culture, and ink paintings requires a skill and control that does not exist in western oil and acrylic paintings.

-This prompted her to establish the Juanita Collection, an art fund dedicated to mid-career contemporary Chinese Ink Artists.
-This type of fund will act as an EKCART ASIA icon – because Kitty believes that it has great investment potential.
-She uses this analogy, “Like Hollywood, the art business will always be there making the same films but with changing talent and a constant flow of superstars…Contemporary calligraphy and ink are so much a part of Chinese culture they are equivalent to any type of painting medium in western art…”
+This prompted her to establish the Juanita Collection, what she defines as an artventure collection that is sustainable, renewable and dedicated to mid-career contemporary Chinese ink artists.
+The collection has become iconic of what EKCART ASIA stands for and the store of value in art.
+Kitty uses this analogy: ‘Like Hollywood, the art business will always be there making the same films but with changing talent and a constant flow of superstars…Contemporary calligraphy and ink are so much a part of Chinese culture.
+They are equivalent to any type of painting medium in western art…’